plone/training/testing/theory.rst

 it back on test tear-down.
 This means that they don't perform commits on the databse.

 Functional tests on the other side, use a temporary storage (called DemoStorage) that allows to simulate transaction commits.
-They are useful for browser interaction testing for example, but for this reason they are slower than Integration Tests.
+They are useful for browser interaction testing for example, because they can simulate real HTTP requests with transaction life cycle:

+- Functional tests has different transaction for each browser.open() request
+- Functional tests do traversing and can check e.g. for cookie based permissions
+- Unit test method is executed in a single transaction and this might make impossible to test cache related behavior

+That are some of the causes why they are slower than Integration Tests.